ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    3. Logs in local machine.
    4. Generated Registration and Pre-Registration packet.

 **To Be Discussed:**
 ***
-   1. Docker login credential during installation?
-   2. Docker installation volume path.?
-   3. Auto update/ manual update?
+   1. Need to decide whether we follow Auto update/ manual update approach?
-   4. How to load key into TPM?
-The respective rotation policy.
+   2. How to load key into TPM?
+The respective rotation policy?
-   5. How to update the DB password/ encryption key?
+   3. How to update the DB password/ encryption key?
-   6. Shall we provide the Docker software as part of Initial KIT which is to be downloaded from MOSIP server?
+   4. If any db table structure got changed / new table added then how to execute the same in client machines?